Wash, Care, & Avoiding Static Instructions

 Wash

 Water Surface Tension Defined: "Surface tension is the tendency of liquid surfaces at rest to shrink into the minimum surface area possible.
-Surface tension is what allows objects with a higher density than water such as razor blades and insects to float on a water surface without becoming even partly submerged."
+Surface tension is what allows objects with a higher density than water, such as razor blades and insects, to float on a water surface without becoming even partly submerged."

 Wash your Items with Eco-Friendly Soaps.
 Which means...
-No Dyes, perfumes or Fabric softeners in the soap, these additives will cling to the fibers and over time will create a residue that weighs down fibers.
+No Dyes, perfumes, or Fabric softeners in the soap; these additives will cling to the fibers and, over time, will create a residue that weighs down fibers.
 Makes the blanket feel sticky or greasy.
 Use COLD Water most of the time.
-Warm water is OK when dealing with oily, or extra soiled blankets.
+Warm water is OK when dealing with oily or extra soiled blankets.

 Why I don't use Laundry Pods: Pods have Fabric Softener & scents in them, these are "death" to Faux-Fur/Minky (polyester) fibers.
 Plus, the dissolving pack will often not fully dissolve and will cling to fibers and hang on like gum.
 DO NOT USE with Faux Fur/ Minky products (Click on the link to see a few examples - Eco-Friendly Laundry Soap).

-What I like: I recommend 1-3 Tablespoons Eco-Friendly Soap.
+What I like: I recommend 1-3 Tablespoons of Eco-Friendly Soap.
 "Eco-Friendly" or "Sensitive Skin" soaps are known for keeping the ingredients simple.
 They leave out the unnecessary ingredients that DO NOT make your laundry cleaner.
 Baking soda or Vinegar is an excellent way to get rid of body oil, lotions, dirt, or stubborn stains.
 I will add a 1/8-1/4 cup of Baking Soda or a 1-2 Cups of Vinegar to the wash cycle.
 To get rid of stubborn smells, use White Vinegar.
 Both methods are extremely effective and work brilliantly.
 I use both methods, alternating them throughout the year.
 This method will make everything Clean and Soft.
 (See additional cleaning links below)

 NEVER Use Fabric Softeners!

 Heavy Soaps (Heavy= soap that includes scents & fabric softeners) & Fabric Softeners will cling to the fibers and will drastically reduce the softness.
 Vinegar is an excellent fabric softener & is an amazing substitute.
 Just add it to the "fabric softener" dispenser.
 Vinegar in the rinse cycle will also help reduce static.
 If you are worried about the smell of vinegar after the cleaning cycle, don't.
-Vinegar dissipates quickly and after a couple of hours smell is gone.
+Vinegar dissipates quickly, and after a couple of hours smell is gone.

 Drying:

 I recommend using your dryer with NO HEAT.
 Use the "Air Dry" setting with no heat.
 Air Drying is the best.
 Use "Wool Balls" in the Dryer to help reduce static.
-(Be careful with dryer sheet, most have fabric softener in them.
+(Be careful with dryer sheets, most have fabric softener in them.
 Look for sensitive skin dryer sheets with NO Fabric Softener.)

 Tumble air dry until the item is about 90% dry. (average blanket takes 25-40 minutes) Then pull it out and hang it to dry the rest of the way.
-I can guarantee this process and you will love the results.
+I can guarantee this process, and you will love the results.

 Vinegar in your Wash note: I get this question/comment all the time.
 "I hate the smell of vinegar.
 I don't want that smell on my clothes and blankets."
-Please try this method once and I promise you will love it.
-There is very little smell when cleaning with vinegar, you might smell it during the cleaning process, but it dissipates quickly after everything dries.
+Please try this method once, and I promise you will love it.
+There is very little smell when cleaning with vinegar; you might smell it during the cleaning process, but it dissipates quickly after everything dries.

 Follow these suggestions and your Blankets by Brian item will last for years and years, and feel like new after every wash.
 There is no need to Dry Clean, but it's perfectly fine to dry clean if you desire.
-I haven't tried dry cleaning, because I prefer washing with vinegar, baking soda, and eco friendly (sensitive skin) soaps.
+I haven't tried dry cleaning, because I prefer washing with vinegar, baking soda, and eco-friendly (sensitive skin) soaps.

-** If the Minky item is extremely soiled, dirty or smelly, you can add Vinegar to the "wash" cycle.
+** If the Minky item is extremely soiled, dirty, or smelly, you can add Vinegar to the "wash" cycle.
 Follow these steps: Add 1-2 cups (or more, depending on the load size) the the wash cycle.
 I recommend that you do a "soak" cycle with vinegar only, nothing else.
 Let it soak for 30 minutes ( or more).
 Vinegar is a great way to sanitize.
 After soaking, start a wash cycle with the baking soda and soap. (see "wash" instructions above)

 Additional Information:

 This is a great "How To..."
 Video from our friends at One Good Thing by Jillee.
 They know how to DIY everything.
-In this video Jill teaches us how to remove stains with baking soda.
-With Minky or Faux Fur Material you can use either Warm or Cold Water.
+In this video, Jill teaches us how to remove stains with baking soda.
+With Minky or Faux Fur Material, you can use either Warm or Cold Water.
 Both are equally effective.

 1/4 - 1/2 Cup Baking Soda